 Huron Poet Laureate

-In collaboration with the Huron City Council and the Department of Parks and Recreation, the Huron Public Library served as the administrative home of the Poet Laureate Program, assisting with the biennial selection process, public programming and specific goals of the Poet Laureate, and historical record keeping.
+In collaboration with the Huron City Council and the Huron Department of Parks and Recreation, the Huron Public Library served as the administrative home of the Poet Laureate Program, assisting with the biennial selection process, public programming and specific goals of the Poet Laureate, and historical record keeping.
 Poet Laureates are named when an individual in the community shows poetic merit.

 Current Poet Laureate

 In 2018, Robert Reynolds was selected to be Huron’s fifth Poet Laureate.
 Robert is a NE Ohio native who spent a career travelling the Great Lakes as an officer in the Merchant Marine.
 When the sailor returned from sea, he settled in his favorite port of call, Huron.
 Here, he and his wife Shirley raised their family.
 His appointment as laureate stems from his use of poetry at civic events, and his occasional poems have become a meaningful part of the city’s Memorial Day observances.
 Robert has published a poetry book titled Poetic Journey.
 He also paints and displayed an exhibition of paintings in the Huron Public Library Gallery in May, 2019.
-He has plans to public another poetry book in the future.
+He has plans to publish another poetry book in the future.

 Past Poet Laureates